Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Introduction

 \section{Introduction}

 Recent advancements in LLMs, such as GPT-4~\cite{openai2023gpt4} and LLaMA-2~\cite{touvron2023llama}, have shown their prowess across a spectrum of natural language processing (NLP) tasks~\cite{zhao2023survey}, extending into specialized domains such as finance~\cite{zhang2023xuanyuan}, law~\cite{cui2023chatlaw}, and healthcare~\cite{wang2023huatuo}.
-Despite their versatility, these models grapple with inherent biases~\cite{gallegos2023bias},~\cite{rutinowski2023self}, encompassing gender, race, and socioeconomic disparities, which could compromise their reliability and entail significant consequences~\cite{jeoung2023stereomap}.
-Efforts to mitigate such biases have led to the development of benchmark datasets such as StereoSet~\cite{nadeem2020stereoset} for stereotype identification and OpinionGPT~\cite{haller2023opiniongpt} for generating bias-neutral content, employing techniques such as LoRA~\cite{hu2021lora} for model fine-tuning, especially within the social sciences.
-As we delve into the application of these advanced models in specific sectors, it becomes imperative to address these biases to ensure fair and unbiased outcomes.
+Despite their versatility, these models grapple with inherent biases~\cite{gallegos2023bias}, ~\cite{rutinowski2023self}, encompassing gender, race, and socioeconomic disparities, which could compromise their reliability and entail significant consequences~\cite{jeoung2023stereomap}.
+Efforts to mitigate such biases have led to the development of benchmark datasets such as StereoSet~\cite{nadeem2020stereoset} for stereotype identification, GenderCare~\cite{tanggendercare} for gender bias detection, OpinionGPT~\cite{haller2023opiniongpt} for generating bias-neutral content, employing techniques such as LoRA~\cite{hu2021lora} for model fine-tuning, especially within the social sciences.
+As we delve into the application of these advanced models in specific domains, it becomes imperative to address these biases to ensure fair and unbiased outcomes.

-In the realm of financial LLMs (FinLLMs), research has predominantly concentrated on enhancing model performance through continued pre-training or fine-tuning, with evaluation metrics focused on NLP tasks and financial applications.
-BloombergGPT~\cite{wu2023bloomberggpt}, a pioneering FinLLM, was trained on a vast financial corpus using BLOOM~\cite{workshop2022bloom}, and assessed across a broad array of financial and general NLP tasks.
-The FinQA dataset~\cite{chen2021finqa}, comprising QA pairs derived from S\&P 500 company reports, served as a notable example of domain-specific evaluation.
+However, in the realm of financial LLMs (FinLLMs), research has predominantly concentrated on enhancing model performance through continued pre-training or fine-tuning, with evaluation metrics focused on NLP tasks and financial applications.
 Moreover, LLMs have been employed in financial analytics, acting as advisors by leveraging news~\cite{lopez2023can} and fundamental analyses~\cite{fatouros2024can} for investment decisions across diverse securities~\cite{romanko2023chatgpt}.
 However, the efficacy of these models is contingent upon the models' own rationality as participants in the market.
-A lack of rationality in large models could lead to misinterpretations and misapplications of market dynamics, adversely impacting not only the users of these models but also the broader economy. ~\autoref{img:irrationality_example} is an example of model irrationality, where the model gives inconsistent expectations for the same event from different subjects, resulting in different emotions.
+A lack of rationality in LLMs could lead to misinterpretations and misapplications of market dynamics, adversely impacting not only the users of these models but also the broader economy. ~\autoref{img:irrationality_example} is an example of model irrationality.